cartuhok/WGBH-Masterpiece/README.md

 Used flexbox for responsiveness and media queries to decrease padding and font size for tablet and mobile view.

 # Potential Improvements
--Add a nav hamburger on mobile view <br />
+-Add a nav hamburger on mobile view. <br />
--Add a loading spinner that renders before the API call completes
+-Add a loading spinner that renders before the API call completes. <br />
+-Use Photoshop and an image optimizer to decrease image size / load time.